Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When your dog is scared, you should try comforting them.
 Try to get them calmed down as much as possible, and hopefully, they’ll begin to see that they don’t need to worry about the thing they’re scared of.
 Simply petting your dog and talking to them can make a huge difference, and eventually, they might feel comfortable and safe enough to handle whatever is scaring them.

 If possible, it’s best to remove them from the current situation and work on their reaction over the next few months through slow and steady desensitization.
-Always remain as calm as possible as well because they’ll pick up on how you’re feeling and hopefully learn to follow your lead.
+Always remain as calm as possible because they’ll pick up on how you’re feeling and hopefully learn to follow your lead.

 4. Gradually Expose Them to New Things